walidamriou/MedicalSignalsBox/README.md

 6. plot the signal of ECG from AD8232
 7. Display logo of Medical Signals box and more in the start.
 8. make Hardware intarface.
-9. develop an Arduino Library to samplify the main code of the firemware.
+9. Develop an Arduino Library to samplify the main code of the firemware. _We focus to this part in the next prototype v2 to focus in education use of the Medical Signals Box_
+10. MPU-6050 accelerometer and gyroscope.
 * __full building of Firemware__: the firemware writing by c++ and arduino lang<br/>
 source code of the firemware here (under development): https://github.com/walidamriou/MedicalSignalsBox/blob/master/Hardware/Firmware/MedicalSignalsBox_version1/MedicalSignalsBox_version1.ino
 * __Full building of the hardware__: